drmartens/MFADT-Year-1/CC Lab/readme.md

-## OpenFrameworks Final Project - ComposeIt
+## OpenFrameworks Final Project - Sinosidal

 1. C++ OpenFrameworks project that lets you compose along to music with audio-reactive shapes with WiiRemote & Nunchuk.
 Full the on-screen instructions to play music, create & control shapes, and control values like volume and speed.